 The Group's risk management function is carried out by the board of directors, with its associated committees.
-This is supplemented with a clear organisational structure with documented delegated authorities and responsibilities from the board of directors to the Group President and Senior Vice Presidents.
+This is supplemented with a clear organisational structure with documented delegated authorities and responsibilities from the board of directors to the Group President and other members of the senior management.